hyochan/dooboo-ui-legacy/main/PinchZoom/README.md

 | children             | :white_check_mark: | `ReactNode`                    |                       |
 | blockNativeResponder |                    | `boolean`                      | `true`                |

+### blockNativeResponder
+The PinchZoom consumes native gesture event.
+So, during it working, the parent component using gesture event (ScrollView, FlatList, etc ... ) may not work.
+If you set this value to false, then the parent component will work but it may prevent zoom action.

 ## Getting started

 ### Import